 Taurus intended that the Spectrum meet the aesthetic desires of a broad range of concealed carrying citizens.
-As such, the gun has a range of color options available.
-At launch, Spectrums were available only in all black.
-However, after the initial launch, the company began to add in additional color combination options.
+As such, the gun was initially available a range of color options available.
+After the initial launch, the company offered in a plethora of color combination options.
 The announced color combination options are listed below.

 The second significant design difference is the increased use of soft polymer at key points of the frame and slide of the gun.
 These are used to improve the shooter’s grip when firing and manipulating the gun.
-They also are said to have the benefit of reducing the impact into the hand from recoil.
+They also are said to have the benefit of softening the impact from recoil.

 News of the Taurus Spectrum leaked in the weeks leading up to the 2017 SHOT Show.
 I was intrigued by the information I received, and I was truly interested in seeing what Taurus had come up with.

 At the show, I met with several Taurus representatives throughout the week.
 Each told me in his or her own way that the company was gearing up for big things.

 Employees I spoke to acknowledged that the company had disappointed some of its customers with past quality control issues.
 However, everyone emphasized that things had changed; there was a new culture in the company: one that was customer-focused and encouraged quality craftsmanship.

 The Spectrum, I was told, was just one example of the “new” Taurus.